Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 This course covers three core skills.

 Decision structure dissection skills.
-You will learn how to design decision-making flows, structure risks, and force options to converge.
+You will learn how to design the decision-making flow, structure risks, and force options to converge.
 You will be able to accurately diagnose why decisions are being delayed.

-Judgment-inducing design skills.
+Decision-driving design skills.
 We track the points where executives stop while reading a report and cover how to identify and remove sentences that evade responsibility.
-You will learn to create reports at the level of judgment design, rather than just writing.
+You will learn to create reports at the level of decision design, rather than just writing.

 Practical document redesign skills.
 Redesign existing reports into the FOCE structure.
-Apply proposal and IR persuasion structures to complete documents designed up to the execution stage.
-Your work productivity will fundamentally change.
+Apply the persuasive structure of proposals and IR, and complete documents designed up to the execution stage.
+Work productivity will change substantially.

 The fundamental way you approach reports will change.

 Before taking the course, you write diligently.
-You explain well and receive good reactions, but no decision is made.
+You explain well and get good reactions, but no decision is made.
 After taking the course, you design the structure.
-Judgment begins, options are narrowed down, and decisions are reached.
+Judgment begins, options are narrowed down, and a decision is reached.

 Persuasion is not done by those who speak well.
 It is done by those who design decisions.
 This lecture covers that design capability.

-If you are one of these people, this is absolutely necessary.
+If you are this type of person, this is absolutely necessary.

 If you are being worn out by reports and proposals